 Sparkler was originally conceived in 2016, specifically for Blankets and Bedtime: 3 Restless Plays, an anthology production of my one-acts, which would run in the Planet Connections Theatre Festivity.
 At first inspired by the closet modern actors continue to live in, everything changed when my friend, Dylan Goodwin, asked, “Is it a period piece?”
 Suddenly, the stars aligned and I realized the answer had to be “YES.”
 So, you see, this is all Dylan’s fault.

 Off I went to write the story of Clayton Boyd, closeted superstar of 1964, who was in a marriage of convenience with television star Carol Hayes, while having a torrid love affair with former Mouseketeer Jack Halpon.
 The piece was thirty minutes, and it was blood thirsty, hilarious, bitchy, and violent.
 Janet Bentley broke new ground as a director, really finding the guts of the play — but never neglecting its heart.
-It was the star of Blankets and Bedtime, and everybody kept asking me if I was going to turn it into a full-length.
+It was the star of Blankets and Bedtime and ultimately, it became a workshop for what was to become a full-length play.
+Many people had asked and/or persuaded me to turn it into a full-length.

 At our final performance, Rachel Klein came to champion her friend and cast member, Erik Ransom.
 Accompanying her was Broadway producer, Jim Kierstead.
 He fell so in love with Sparkler, he asked to be introduced to me after the performance.
 As was the trend, he asked if I’d thought about turning it into a full-length.
 I had and told him so.
 “Well, if you do,” he said, “I’ll help you.”